 The ICAS Tax Team

-ICAS has an exceptionally strong tax team with diverse skills and experience, dispersed around the UK to provide optimum access to ICAS members and tax authorities.
+ICAS has an exceptionally strong tax team with diverse skills and experience, well placed to work effectively with ICAS members and the tax authorities.

 What does the team do?

-- representing ICAS at government forums and meetings to ensure that members’ views on tax are heard;
+- Representing ICAS at government and HMRC forums and meetings to ensure that members’ views on tax are heard.

 Responses to technical consultations from the Treasury, HMRC, the Office of Tax Simplification and other bodies reflect the views of ICAS committees and individual members.
-The team reviews draft tax legislation, tracking changes to it during its passage through Parliament and seeking to ensure that it works effectively.
-ICAS Tax Staff hold meetings with appropriate Treasury officials and the tax authorities on policy and operational matters and submit written and oral evidence to Parliamentary inquiries.
+The team reviews draft tax legislation, seeking to ensure that it works effectively and gives input to HMRC on draft legislation and draft guidance, where appropriate.
+ICAS Tax Staff belong to various HMRC stakeholder groups and hold meetings with appropriate Treasury officials and the tax authorities on policy and operational matters.
+The team also submits written and oral evidence to Parliamentary inquiries.

 Devolution has added a new element to UK tax law and practice in recent years.
 ICAS is uniquely placed to participate in the new processes and works closely in Edinburgh with the Scottish Parliament’s Finance and Constitution Committee, the Scottish Government and Revenue Scotland.